Skip to content

 cache:key

-The key parameter allows you to assign a unique identifier to the cache.
+The key parameter allows you to assign a unique identification key to the cache.
 All jobs using the same cache key will share the same cache.

 If the key is not explicitly specified, the default value is default.
-This means all jobs with the cache keyword but without an explicit key will use the shared cache with the default key.
+This means that all jobs with the cache keyword but without an explicit key will share the default cache with the key default.

 Note: The key parameter must be used together with the paths parameter.
 If paths are not specified, caching will not be performed.